Florence's path: Track the tropical storm here

 "Please be prepared, be careful and be SAFE!"
 President Trump said ahead of the storm's landfall.

-If you're getting ready for Florence, you can read about steps to prepare for the storm here and find emergency contacts here.
+If you've been impacted by Florence, you can find emergency contacts here.

-Fox News' Madeline Farber, Amy Lieu, Kaitlyn Schallhorn, Stephen Sorace, Elizabeth Zwirz and The Associated Press contributed to this report.
+Fox News' Madeline Farber, Amy Lieu, Kaitlyn Schallhorn, Stephen Sorace, Elizabeth Zwirz, Paulina Dedaj and The Associated Press contributed to this report.